iobis/edna-results/README.md

 ### Download the dataset

-Downloadn the zipped dataset from <https://obis-edna-results.s3.amazonaws.com/output.zip>.
+Download the zipped dataset from <https://obis-edna-results.s3.amazonaws.com/output.zip>.

 ### Read the dataset using R